Updated: Mar 14

 "I’m Writing Fiction."
 What exactly does that mean?
 There are a lot of interpretations of fiction and legal definitions as well.
 Still, fiction writers are often asked if their work is autobiographical.
-I put together a cheeky little reply and I hope you'll get a laugh as you read my fantasy "Fiction Disclaimer."
+Here's my "Fiction Disclaimer."

 Now for the legal way to say it…